enioka-Haute-Couture/enioka_scan/README.md

 * Honeywell AIDC integrated devices (including CN* devices)
 * Athesi SPA43
 * GeneralScan Bluetooth rings
-* All hardware scanners acting as keyboards (HID), like most BlueTooth cheap handled scanners.
 * And a few others, check full compatibility table below.

 When there are no compatible hardware devices available, the library provides a camera reader based on ZBar (default) or ZXing.

 Through a common abstraction, it provides access to the following methods (provided the hardware supports them):
+* press/release the scanner's trigger
-* pause/resume scanning
+* pause/resume scanning abilities
 * disconnect/reconnect scanners
 * enable/disable illumination from the scanner
+* enable/disable colored LEDs
 * set scanner enabled symbologies

-Also of note, even if the OS actually provides direct HID integration, they were integrated alongside the other input systems in this library to allow a single API for all scanning devices including them.

-Finally, it provides a ready to use Service as well as an Activity, as well as a sample demo application, allowing to use scanners in a matter of minutes.
+Finally, it provides a ready to use Service that handles scanner lifecycles, as well as a template Activity, and a sample demo application, allowing to use scanners in a matter of minutes.

 # Compatibility matrix